 - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation.

 - B. Perform the following, if indicated:

 - 1. Stabilize flail segment of chest.

-- 2. Seal any open chest wounds by taping three (3) sides with an occlusive dressing.
+- 2. Seal any open chest wounds by taping three (3) sides with an occlusive dressing or use an optional commercial chest seal.

 - 3. Stabilize any impaled objects.

-- 4. If signs of a tension pneumothorax are present, (absent breath sounds and SBP < 90 mm Hg in adults or SBP < 80 mm Hg in children) and patient has altered mental status, then perform Chest DecompressionProtocol 5804 on affected side.
-Contact MCP immediately.
+- 4. If signs of a tension pneumothorax are present, (absent breath sounds and SBP < 90 mm Hg in adults or SBP < 80 mm Hg in children) and patient has altered mental status, then perform Chest DecompressionProtocol 8302 on affected side.
+Contact Medical Command immediately.
 Remember that tracheal deviation is a late sign.

 - C. Transport immediately.

 - D. Notify Medical Command.

 - E. Treat cardiac dysrhythmias per appropriate cardiac protocol.